aleximmer/Laplace/examples/huggingface_example.md

-# Applying Laplace on a Huggingface LLM model
+## Full Example: Applying Laplace on a Huggingface LLM model

 In this example, we will see how to apply Laplace on a GPT2 Huggingface (HF) model.
 Laplace only has lightweight requirements for this; namely that the model's `forward`